-Proposal Vote Required Broker Discretionary Voting Allowed: Effect of Abstentions and Broker Non-Votes Proposal 1 -Election of Steven M. Looney Affirmative vote of the holders of a No Abstentions and broker non- votes, if any, and Charles S. Whitman III each as a majority of the shares of stock will have the effect of a vote against this director of the Company, each to serve until outstanding and entitled to vote at the proposal. the 2022 Annual Meeting of Stockholders Annual Meeting. or until his successor is duly elected and qualified.
+Proposal Vote Required Broker Discretionary Voting Allowed: Effect of Abstentions and Broker Non-Votes Proposal 1 -Election of Michael J. Grisius Affirmative vote of the holders of a No Abstentions and broker non- votes, if and G. Cabell Williams each as a director of majority of the shares of stock any, will have the effect of a vote the Company, each to serve until the 2023 outstanding and entitled to vote at the against this proposal.
+Annual Meeting of Stockholders or until his Annual Meeting. successor is duly elected and qualified.